ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 ## Entry 5: June 25, 2025 - Author Blocks Me, Contacting Duke Integrity Office

-After my LinkedIn comment went unanswered, I later discovered that the lead author, Jirair Ratevosian, had blocked me from viewing their profile before deleting my comment.
+After my LinkedIn comment went unanswered, I later discovered that the lead author had blocked me from viewing their profile before deleting my comment.
 I understand that researchers may receive unwanted contacts and may have reasons for limiting interactions, but this response left me unable to seek direct clarification that might have resolved my concerns.
 Given the potential research integrity implications and my inability to engage directly with the author, I reluctantly decided to contact Duke University's Office of Scientific Integrity, emphasizing that I hoped this could lead to clarification rather than conflict.
 Dr. Donna Kessler acknowledged that my concerns would be reviewed under applicable policies.

 ---

 ## Entry 6: June 29, 2025 - Expanding the Investigation

 The journal said they hoped to have a response by June 27, but there's been no word yet despite my follow-up.
 Duke is reviewing under their policies, and the author has blocked direct communication.
 I believe my analysis suggests a possible explanation for the citation discrepancy - that the sentence may have originated from AI summarization of sponsor materials rather than cited sources - but I remain open to alternative explanations that I may not have considered.

-Today I also spent some time reading other papers and commentary pieces by the lead author, Jirair Ratevosian.
+Today I also spent some time reading other papers and commentary pieces by the lead author.
 Using the same cautious approach, I compared several headline claims with their cited references and, in multiple cases, could not find support for the statements.
 I have begun documenting those examples in the [pattern folder](/docs/pattern/) of this repository so that any reviewer can check my reading.
 This early scan strengthens my sense that the original issue may not be isolated, though I still acknowledge the possibility that I have missed context or misunderstood the authors' intent.

 I also re-ran the workflow on a second disputed sentence: *"Predictive models could further enhance these programmes by helping providers identify individuals at greatest risk of HIV acquisition, forecast supply needs, and target outreach efforts more effectively.7"*  In this sentence, the first and last clauses align with Balzer et al., but the **"forecast supply needs"** clause does not appear in that study.
 When the LLMs were forced to base their answer on Balzer et al., supply-forecast language never appeared (0 % hit-rate).
 When supplied with the Audere sponsor white-paper, however, the same models repeated the phrase in 25–50 % of generations—mirroring what ended up in the Comment.
 The white-paper itself cites McKinsey's 2023 State of AI survey as evidence, yet that survey actually shows supply-chain management is one of the least common and least valuable AI use-cases.
 In short, the claim rests on a chain of misinterpretation: McKinsey data → oversold in Audere marketing → copied by an LLM → published in the Comment and mis-cited to Balzer.
 As a control, I also ran the prompts with *no source text at all*; supply-forecast wording appeared only occasionally (5–20 percent), confirming it is background knowledge for the models but far less likely to surface than when the Audere text is provided.